ctnava/rxtechnotes/sop/prescription_intake.md

 - **Prescriber Signature**
   - Must be **manual (wet ink)** for paper prescriptions.
   - Must be **digitally signed and transmitted through a certified e-prescribing system** for electronic prescriptions.
-    - 🐻 **California Law**: prescriptions for controlled substances must be issued on a **California Security Prescription Form** if not e-prescribed.
+    - 🐻 **California Law**: Prescriptions for controlled substances must be issued on a **California Security Prescription Form** if not e-prescribed.

 > ⚠️ **Controlled Substances must be transmitted electronically** unless exempt (e.g., system outages, veterinarian, terminal illness).
 Refer to BPC §688 and the 21st Century Cures Act.